 I’ve always been creative.
 Since a one semester class in high school, where, honestly, I was there for the social aspect, the only painting I’d done had been limited to the walls of my house.
 In 2000, I saw a painting I loved but I could not afford the $800 price tag.
-With encouragement from a dear and talented friend, I bought a canvas, a few tubes of acrylic, and some cheap brushes.
+With encouragement from a dear and talented painter & friend, I bought a canvas, a few tubes of acrylic, and some cheap brushes.
 Painting side by side with my friend in her studio, I received tips, tricks and reassurance.
 Voila!
 I painted ‘Socks’.
 While I found it difficult to fit painting into my life, there was no going back.

 Painting became my recreation, my therapy, my happy place.

 Painting in pastels started the summer of 2017 after my sweet husband gave me the surprise gift (I thought I didn't want) of a trip to New Mexico and Ghost Ranch.
 Walking in the footsteps of Georgia O'Keeffe was magical and who knew it would light such a fire inside me?
 Thank you to Wallace, and to my best buddy Tay who accompanied me on that 'breaking bad' tour.

-I come by this by default.
+I come by being a graphic designer by default.
 I suppose it is to the credit or detriment of my multi-talented husband who has several bands and is a partner in a local music and video recording studio.
 Since I can barely play chopsticks with 1 finger I found I could help him and the business by creating album covers, promotional posters & T-shirts, business logos and whatever is called for.

 We all take pictures.
 Technology has made it so accessible and simple.
 Looking back to my earliest photography efforts and sharing photos from a high school trip, I recall my father saying, “All of your pictures are of people.
 Didn’t you take pictures of anything interesting?”

 Hmmmmm.
 Point of view!
 I had taken shots of buildings, armaments and landscapes, however, the focal point was always my friends in the foreground.